 - Charcoal Chalk-Type Paint (I used this one)

 - Miter Saw

 Step 1.
 Print the Template

-Download and print the cat template.
+Print the cat template at the end of the printed plan.
 I printed two templates for my project.

 The first template I used to trace the cat onto the wood blank.
 I prefer templates that I need to trace around to be more rigid.
 So I applied some spray adhesive to a manila folder and placed the template on top.
 Then I cut out the template with scissors.
 The manila folder provides a lip for the pencil to trace around.